constraintAutomaton/Traveling-with-a-Map/content/approaches.md

 ### Shape index discovery
 The discovery of the shape index is a crucial aspect of our approach.
-Indeed given the descentralized environment context an engine cannot assume the location of information that could be exploited to improve it's query processing.
+Indeed in an descentralized environment context an engine cannot assume the location of information that could help the query optimization.
-In a LDSE the situation is a bit different because there are some assumption that can be made.
+In a LDSE the situation is a bit different because there are guarenty for the location of some information.
-For exemple the [type index specification](https://solid.github.io/type-indexes/) specify that the type index has to be inside a <q>WebID Profile Document<\q> which solve partially the problem, because we cannot know the location of the WebID a priori hence the information might be not reachable or reacable at a time where the impact is reduced.
+The [type index specification](https://solid.github.io/type-indexes/) is an example of such guaranty.
+It specify that the index has to be inside a <q>WebID Profile Document</q>.
+This specification only solve partially the discovery problem, because we would had to know a priori the location of a <q>WebID Profile Document</q> to access the index.
-We propose another approach which is to exploit

-the system is operating in a decentralized environment where the location of user information is not enforced there could be information exploitable for faster query processing not reachable given engine policy.
-To solve this problem we propose two approach, the first one is to include a triple in each file refering to a shape index maintain by a user.
+To solve this problem we propose to define query optimization related information in a document describing the LDSE environnent.
+Given LDSE has is on the web each resource has to in someway advertise that it is part of an LDSE and we suppose this advertisement provide a link to the description of the environment.
+For example in Solid each resource [have to in the header provide a link to description of the environement](https://solidproject.org/TR/protocol#storage-resource).

-### Query pushdown and shape-query aligment
+### Query pushdown and shape-query alignment.

 ### Links and fitler pushing into the link queue